One U Thriving

 Report a Bias Incident

 If you have witnessed or experienced a bias incident within the University of Utah community, you may use the button below to report it anonymously or with your name.
 Any act of intolerance, motivated wholly or in part by bias or prejudice against an individual’s race, color, ethnicity, age, religion, size, disability, national origin, language, gender, veteran status, identity expression, sexual orientation or age—regardless of severity—can be reported using this form.
-For additional reporting information, please feel free to visit here.
+For additional reporting information, please feel free to visit the #SafeU website.

 Submit a Report